mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

 * Students

   * "My professor mentioned this was free, and I'm so thankful as a grad student."
-  * "Open Access books are so helpful for me, an online graduate student, who also has a disability.
-I can't always get to the library so having access to books online is so helpful."
+  * "Open Access books are so helpful for me, an online graduate student who also has a disability.
+I can't always get to the library, so having access to books online is so helpful."
   * "It was really nice of you to make it so easily accessible.
 It really helps out poor students."
+  * "Thank you for giving this for free!
+Really helps me as a student in the course because I can’t really afford to buy copies of books as a student."
+  * "I am extremely grateful for making this available online.
+For research students like me who do not have easy access to foreign publications and are not able to afford those with our limited scholarships, this is a huge help."
+  * "I learned about this book because my college is actively researching alternatives to print books, because of the expense to students."
 * Interested lay readers

   * "I read purely for my own pleasure and thank you for making these texts freely available."